find a Clinician/Physician

 5. Window blinds are drawn or all windows are blocked as is appropriate to procedure and wavelength.

-6. Appropriate eye protection is available outside OR/treatment room for personnel entering the room.
+6. Appropriate eye protection is available outside the OR/treatment room for personnel entering the room.

 7. The Laser Safety Checklist, both preoperative and intraoperative sections are verified or the laser is not to be utilized.